davanstrien/fastai4GLAMS/README.md

 ## How to join

 - 🔔 If you want to get an email reminder when the course starts add your email to the [sign-up](https://forms.gle/DTbdnhD571fdrdxz7).
-- Otherwise just join the thread on the fastai forums
+- Otherwise join the thread on the fastai forums (I'll post a link here once the thread is live)

 ## Yummy GLAM machine learning data 🖼
 [Suggested datasets for working with the course material](/data.md)